cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-part-3.md

 ------
 In this blog, we will explore the completed results of **MetaSanity**.
 Specifically,

-1. Write simple queries for annotation results.
-2. Create more complex queries that incorporate evaluation metrics.
+1. Create more complex queries that incorporate evaluation metrics.
-3. Generate complete annotation and evaluation summaries.
+2. Generate complete annotation and evaluation summaries.
-4. Link putative metabolic function with annotation or evaluation summaries.
+3. Link putative metabolic function with annotation or evaluation summaries.
-5. Output relevant FASTA records to directory.
+4. Output relevant FASTA records to directory.
-6. Incorporate additional analyses into a database table
+5. Incorporate additional analyses into a database table

 About
 ------